Toll-Free : 1.800.761.1787

 • Browse the system for the Backup company file.
 And it would look like: [Your company name].qbb

-• Afterwards, you should choose a folder to decide where to save the Restored company file and then opt for the Open tab.
+• Next, you need to choose a folder to decide where to save the restored company file and then click on Open tab.

-• Once done, opt for the Save tab and in case any message is seen related to overwriting the data, then it is recommended to hit the Option that best fits the needs.
+• Once done, you should opt for Save tab and in case any message is seen related to overwriting the data, then it is recommended to select the option that best fits the needs.
 You are suggested not to overwrite anything unless required.

 Create a Local Backup in QuickBooks - Screenshot